Marek324/IAL/README.md

 # IAL
-Projects from FIT BUT rouse Algorithms
+Projects from FIT BUT course Algorithms

-proj1: 5/10b